scala-native/scala-native/docs/user/sbt.rst

 2. **libraryDynamic**

-   Results in dynamic library being built based on entry point methods annotated with `@export`, for details see :ref:`interop`.
+   Results in dynamic library being built based on entry point methods annotated with `@exported`, for details see :ref:`interop`.

 Publishing